tollmanz/tollmanz.com-old/_posts/2015-08-03-content-security-policy-report-variations.markdown

 * `request-headers`: contains headers sent with request separated by new lines; Firefox 5.0
 * `document-url`: synonymous with `document-uri`; Safari 5.1, 6.1 (OS X), Safari 5.1, 6.0 (iOS);

-## DONT FORGET TO REDO THE DATA TO VERIFY THE DOCUMENT URL STUFF!!!!!

 The individual CSP report properties also varied depending on the browser.
 I will discuss properties that were implemented inconsistently across browsers.
 Any property not mentioned is assumed to be consistent across browsers.

 **`blocked-uri`**